 » Skin Tag Mask

-Mix a pinch of baking soda with a drop of tea tree and ½ tsp castor oil (another good home remedy for skin tags).
+Mix a pinch of baking soda with two drops of tea tree essential oil and ½ tsp castor oil (another good home remedy for skin tags).
 Apply it on the skin tag and leave it on for 15 minutes then rinse off with warm water.
 You can triple or quadruple the amount of ingredients to make a larger batch and store it in a clean container in your bathroom cabinet.
 Just don’t introduce water to the mixture as it will spoil fast.

 Where to Find High Quality Tea Tree Oil